-A contact input was programmed to enable the Synchronizing analog input (Contact Input #4 Function: Synch Enable).
+A contact input was programmed to enable the synchronizing analog input (Contact Input #5 Function: Synch Enable).

 Starting and ramping to an idle or minimum speed position can be performed automatically, semi-automatically, or manually.
-After the unit is started, the Idle/ Rated or Auto Start Sequence functions, if programmed, can be used to assist ramping the control to a rated speed position.
+After the unit starts, the Idle/ Rated or Auto Start Sequence functions, if programmed, can be used to assist ramping the control to a rated speed position.
 Alternatively, an operator can give a manual raise command to increase turbine speed as desired.

-After the unit has been started and is controlling at a rated speed position, the turbine generator can be synchronized manually, or automatically.
-The system operator can select automatic synchronization through the Auto-Synch select switch (SW1 in Figure 10-3).
-When this switch is closed the 505's Synchronizing input is enabled, and the EGCP-3 LS's automatic synchronizing function selected.
+After the unit starts and is controlling at a rated speed position, the turbine generator can be synchronized manually or automatically.
+The system operator can select automatic synchronization through the Auto-Synch select switch (SW1 in Figure 4-3).
+When this switch is closed, the 505's synchronizing input is enabled and the EGCP-3 LS's automatic synchronizing function selected.